 Routines.
 How many routines do you go through, stick with, live by, each day?

 Looking after someone else’s home – and dog – means changing your routines, questioning the way you habitually do things, finding new ways.

 Which brings me back to the poo-laden lawn.
 For three weeks we did exactly as we had been instructed.
 Whenever we came home, we parked the car, opened the garden gate, and stepped gingerly across the lawn.
 We put a flashlight in the car to help when we came back after dark.
 No matter how often we cleared up behind the dog, she randomly and abundantly deposited her little piles of poo to welcome us home.

 We were so focussed on carrying out Kit’s instructions to the letter – following her lawn-tiptoeing routine every time we came home – that it was only yesterday that I saw the light: right by the car parking place there’s a little fence, so small that all we have to do is step over it onto the nice, clean, poo-clear brick pathway that leads all the way to the front door.
 No lawn, no watching our feet, no poo worries.

-How easy is that?!
+How easy is that?
 The moral of this waking life story?
 We follow routines and focus on daily habits for the strangest reasons, many of which leave us blind to an easier way.
-Far from making our lives easier, routines can complicate matters, leading us the long way through … well, I’ll leave you to contemplate the metaphors while we enjoy more of that lovely sea air.
+Far from making our lives easier, routines can complicate matters, leading us the long way through … well, I’ll leave you to contemplate the metaphor.